conradhuebler/QBit/README.md

 ### Display and Zoom

 Spectra can be zoom using the left mouse button (`click, drag and drop`), the zoom can be reseted clicking the middle mouse button.
-The triggering the mouse while scales the curves.
+Turn the mouse wheele scales the spectra.

 ### Fitting peaks

 Simple peak fitting can be done **Fit Single Peak**, an apropriate zoom is recommended.
 Double click on the desired peak adds it to the list, multiple selection are possible.

-Multiple peaks can be fitted, if **pick peaks* is done prior to **Deconvulate**, but it leads for now to unsatisfactory fits.
+Multiple peaks can be fitted, if **pick peaks* is done prior to **Deconvulate**.
+Please keep in mind, that all visible peaks will be fitted.
+You can zoom in to exclude peaks.

 A third possibility is drawing an recangle via double right click around the desired peak.